Blahah/scraperJSON-demo-paper/acknowledgements.md

 # Acknowledgements
-PM-R thanks The Shuttleworth Foundation for a fellowship and grant.
+PM-R thanks the Shuttleworth Foundation for a fellowship and grant.